CA-APM/ca-apm-example-webservice/README.md

 This example shows how to create a web service client for CA APM.

 ## APM version
-Tested with version 10.0.
+Tested with version 10.0 and 10.5.
 Should work with APM 9.x as well.

 ## Supported third party versions
-Apache Axis 1.4 (coming with Eclipse Luna SR2
+Apache Axis 1.4 (coming with Eclipse Luna SR2)

 ## License